-Lima's best restaurants
+11 best restaurants in Lima, Peru

 The name means "welcome" in Japanese and this restaurant from chef Mitsuharu Tsumura is the apogee of Japanese-Peruvian, aka "Nikkei" cuisine.

 This fusion dates back more than a century thanks to the Andean nation's large community of immigrants from the Land of the Rising Sun.
-Maido is, according to the 2017 San Pellegrino rankings, not just Latin America's second best restaurant but also number eight in the world.
+Maido is, according to the 2019 World's 50 best restaurant rankings, not just Latin America's second best restaurant but also 10th in the world.

-The menu runs from conventionally exquisite Japanese sushi classics to original creations such as cau cau, a pre-Colombian potato stew, but served with sea snails.
+The menu runs from conventionally exquisite Japanese sushi classics to original creations.

 Amaz's version of juanes (chicken, rice, olives and egg cooked together wrapped in leaf), a jungle staple.